-T Gawler Belt, the boundary changes will formalise the already existing community. (vii) The proposal discusses about various tangible and intangible factors of community of interest in section 2.2 of the proposal and mentions under this principle Reid residents are already considered as a part of the community.
+Gawler Belt, the boundary changes will formalise the already existing community. (vii) The proposal discusses about various tangible and intangible factors of community of interest in section 2.2 of the proposal and mentions under this principle Reid residents are already considered as a part of the community.
 26 (c) (vii) addressed satisfactorily. (viii) The proposal argues the close vicinity of Gawler's Town Centre, The Gawler Administration Centre and The Gawler Civic Centre, Gawler Sports and Community Centre, Gawler Aquatic Centre etc. which have the capacity to be used by the Reid residents.
-26 (c) (viii) addressed satisfactorily.
-Additional Information - 16 August 2021 (ix) As per above in Concordia growth area 26 (c) (ix) addressed satisfactorily. (x) The proposal provides a comparable table with other Councils including the number of Electors and Councillors and the ratio of representation quota.
+26 (c) (viii) addressed satisfactorily. (ix) This principle addressed with principle (x) Does not addressed 26 (c) (ix) separately though for only one affected property in question the need for additional resources would be small. (x) The proposal provides a comparable table with other Councils including the number of Electors and Councillors and the ratio of representation quota.
 The proposal points out that the representation quota and consistent with the State-wide average and inclusion of Reid will not have a material impact on representation requirements in the short-to-mid-term.
 26 (c) (x) addressed satisfactorily. (xi) The proposal provides a list of area where the Town of Gawler is collaborating with other Councils.
-The proposal points that the Town of Gawler investigates the opportunities for further collaboration but that has been limited by the conflicting priorities and policies of other Councils 26 (c) (xi) addressed satisfactorily.
+The proposal points that the Town of Gawler investigates the opportunities for further collaboration but that has been limited by the conflicting priorities and policies of other Councils.
+26 (c) (xi) addressed satisfactorily.